 If an application is denied, the Town of Sorrento shall state the specific reasons and shall cite the specific chapters, articles, and sections of this ordinance upon which denial is based.

-Applications for sign permits shall be reviewed for compliance with this ordinance, and within two days after acceptance of the application the Town of Sorrento shall inform the applicant whether the permit has been granted.
+Applications for sign permits shall be reviewed for compliance with this ordinance, and within 10 working days after acceptance of the application the Town of Sorrento shall inform the applicant whether the permit has been granted.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Site Plan review